howlingunit/hangman/README.md

 If it worked, when you connect to the server (on a widescreen web browser), you should view this:
 ![an image of the hangman game](./readme_assets/expected-output.png)

-It should be noted that this setup works on any \*nix or windows enviroment provided it can support the latest version of node and NPM.
-However I have had some errors installing SQLite3 so ensure you also have the proper build environment and the **latest LTS version** of node and NPM.
+It should be noted that this setup works on any \*nix or windows environment, provided it can support the latest version of Node and NPM.
+However, I have had some errors installing SQLite3 (especially on Windows) so ensure you also have the proper build environment and the **latest LTS version** of Node and NPM.
 ## feature details
 ### web API
 * `/word?categorys=a,b,c`
-  * this is a get request that returns a JSON object which looks like:
+  * This is a GET request that returns a JSON object which looks like:
     * `{ word, underscore, def }`
   * it calls [this function](./lib/wordlib.mjs#L13)
-  * this url requires 1 pramater which is categorys, this is a csv list of possible categorys and can only be form this list:
+  * This URL requires one parameter, which is `categorys`.
+This is a CSV list of possible categories and can only be from this list:
     * `random`
     * `movie`
     * `tvshow`
     * `user`
 * `/addWord`
-  * this is a POST request for adding a word to the database and if successful will return `OK`
+  * This is a POST request for adding a word to the database and, if successful, will return `OK`
   * it calls [this function](./lib/wordlib.mjs#L31)
   * it expects a JSON object that looks like:
     * `{ word, def }`
-  * this object goes through checks to make sure the word and it's hint are valid, these check happen in [this function](./lib/checks.mjs#L3)
+  * this object goes through checks to ensure the word and its hint are valid.
+These checks happen in [this function](./lib/checks.mjs#L3)
-  * if the check fails an error messege is sent back and the word is not added to the DB
+  * if the check fails, an error message is sent back, and the word is not added to the DB
+* `/turn?undercores&wordID&letter`
+  * This is a GET request with three needed queries:
+    * `underscore` this is the current state of where the game is at where the underscores is the word with the letters replaced with underscores (except guessed letters).
+    * `wordID` is the string that is the ID for the word that is in use
+    * `letter` this is the guessed letter
+  * This will return an object with the word id and the `userUnderscore` (this is the inputted underscores with the guessed letter in it or not).
+It looks like `{ wordID, userUnderscores }`
-### Database and word managment
+### Database and word management
 When the `npm start` is first run, the program will go through the [DB setup script](./migrations-sqlite/001-initial.sql) and database.sqlite will be created; this DB contains the words table with all the 49 pre-made words from the setup script.
 You can edit and add to this; however, you must have at least one word for each category.
 Each word needs an:
 * ID (INT)
 * a word (a string up to 45 char, must be unique. for the game to work it cannot contain symbols or numbers.
 Spaces are allowed)
 * a hint/def (all characters allowed, must not be NULL)
 * category (must be within the four categories of the game 'random' 'movie' 'tvshow' 'user', cannot be in more than one category)

-When a word is requested through `/word` a word object is returned that looks like this: `{ word, underscore, def }`
+When a word is requested through `/word` a word object is returned that looks like this: `{ id, underscore, def }`
-* `word`
+* `id`
-  * this is the word selected and formatted to a usable state.
-The format turns all letters to lowercase, and spaces are replaced with -
+  * this is the id for the word, so when the user calls turn, the server knows which word is in use
-  * An example would be: `"the-it-crowd"`
+  * An example would be: `13` which corresponds with `"the-it-crowd"`
 * `underscore`
   * this is the word exploded into an array, and its characters have been replaced with underscores.
 As the game goes on, these underscores are replaced with the guessed letters
   * spaces remain as dashes
   * An example would be: `["_", "_", "_", "-", "_", "_", "-", "_", "_", "_", "_", "_"]`
 * `def`
   * this is the words hint and is just a string
-  * An example would be: `"an IT team"`
+  * An example would be: `" an IT team" `
 ### DOM layout and functions
 * nav bar
   * in [the HTML](./static/index.html#L11), there are two copies of the navbar, one for desktop and one for mobile.
 There is a CSS media query for the screen size when the page is loaded.
 If the screen size is below `600px` it will then hide the desktop navbar by changing `--nav-big-display: none;` and `--nav-small-display: flex;`.
 By default, it is the other way around.